 How about accommodations?

-By all means, I found the hotel prices in Brunei aren’t so expensive as in some places in Europe.
-It is just not accustomed for people to pay a hundred dollars hotel room in Southeast Asia, especially for travelers with a specific budget.
-Just don’t wait for the last minute to book the room.
+Travelers with a tight budget will have a hard time finding cheap rooms.
+It is just not accustomed for people to pay a hundred dollars hotel room in Southeast Asia.
+Just don’t wait until the last minute to book the room.

 Get around and Public transport